finom/rebloom/README.md

 }
 ```

-Shape of `RootStore` used at this example:
+Shape of `RootStore` used at the example:

 ```ts
 interface RootStore {